 - 1,933 hotel rooms (hostel, micro hotel, select/limited service, extended stay and full-service)

 How did the Port choose a proposal?

+A competitive process was used to select a proposal.
 The goal was to select a high-quality proposal for the site, potentially with the creation of a significant architectural feature or focal point to create a unique identity for the area and the bay.
 The proposals were required to build on the Integrated Planning Vision Statement and Guiding Principles that were accepted by the Board in 2014, and the Framework Report accepted by the Board in November 2015.
 Specifically, proposals for the site needed to consider: